 In a recent study, Smith et al. (2015a) investigated why numerical model simulations of tropical cyclones in a quiescent environment show a more rapid rate of intensification as the latitude is decreased.
 After considering a range of physical processes involved in the intensification of storms, it was shown that the dynamics of the frictional boundary layer is a key element in the explanation.
-In an azimuthally-averaged view of the problem, the most prominent quantitative difference between three-dimensional, time-dependent simulations at 10°N and 30°N is the much larger diabatic heating rate and its radial gradient above the boundary layer at the lower latitude.
-These differences were attributed to the larger vertical velocity found through the troposphere at 10° N because the heating rate, itself, is approximately proportional to the vertical velocity.
-Since the differences in the initial Convective Available Potential Energy (CAPE) were found to be relatively small between the two latitudes, the differences in the vertical velocity must be due to the differences in vertical velocity exiting the boundary layer.
-The much larger radial gradient of diabatic heating at 10° N produces a larger radial inflow in the low and midtroposphere, leading to an increase in the rate at which absolute angular momentum surfaces are drawn inwards.
-Although the radial gradient of M is larger at 30° N than at 10° N, the much larger inflow at 10° N is sufficient to give the larger spin up rate at this latitude.
-These arguments for the dependence of spin up rate on latitude invoke the conventional spin up mechanism (Ooyama 1969, Montgomery and Smith 2014, Smith and Montgomery 2015) together with a boundary layer feedback mechanism linking the strength of the boundary layer inflow to that of the diabatic forcing.
-It was shown that the foregoing differences greatly surpass the effects of rotational stiffness (inertial stability) and evaporative-wind feedback that have been proposed in some prior explanations.
+In an azimuthally averaged view of the problem, the most prominent quantitative difference between three-dimensional, time-dependent simulations at 10°N and 30°N is the much larger diabatic heating rate and its radial gradient above the boundary layer at the lower latitude.
+These differences were attributed to the larger vertical velocity found through the troposphere at 10°N, because the heating rate itself is approximately proportional to the vertical velocity.
+Since differences in initial Convective Available Potential Energy (CAPE) between the two latitudes were found to be relatively small, the differences in vertical velocity must be due to differences in the vertical velocity exiting the boundary layer.
+The much larger radial gradient of diabatic heating at 10°N produces a larger radial inflow in the low and mid-troposphere, leading to an increase in the rate at which absolute angular momentum (M) surfaces are drawn inwards.
+Although the radial gradient of M is larger at 30°N than at 10°N, the much larger inflow at 10°N is sufficient to give the larger spin-up rate at this latitude.
+These arguments for the dependence of spin-up rate on latitude invoke the classical spin-up mechanism (Ooyama, 1969; Montgomery and Smith, 2014; Smith and Montgomery, 2015), together with a boundary-layer feedback mechanism linking the strength of the boundary-layer inflow to that of the diabatic forcing.
+It was shown that the foregoing differences greatly surpass the effects of rotational stiffness (inertial stability) and evaporative wind feedback that have been proposed in some prior explanations.

-The question immediately arises: is there evidence of a latitudinal dependence in observations of tropical cyclones.
+The question immediately arises: is there evidence of a latitudinal dependence in observations of tropical cyclones?
 The answer is a qualified yes.
-A comprehensive statistical analysis of Atlantic hurricanes by Kaplan and DeMaria (2003) indicates that a larger proportion of low latitude storms undergo rapid intensification than storms at higher latitudes.
-However, latitude is not the only environmental property affecting storm intensification: vertical shear and sea surface temperature (SST) are additional effects that may be factors playing a role in the statistics.
-Since sea surface temperature typically increases as the latitude decreases, the question arises as to whether this effect might overwhelm the effects discussed by Smith et al. (2015a) in relation to the observations.
-To address this question, we seek here to isolate and quantify the effect of sea surface temperature on the rate of intensification of storms in relation to the effect of changing the latitude.
+A comprehensive statistical analysis of Atlantic hurricanes by Kaplan and DeMaria (2003) indicates that a larger proportion of low-latitude storms undergo rapid intensification than storms at higher latitudes.
+The qualification is that, in a more recent study by Kaplan and DeMaria (2010), latitude did not feature as an explicit predictor in their updated statistical prediction scheme.
+Nevertheless, as discussed by Kaplan and DeMaria (2003) and in a more recent climatological study by Hendricks et al. (2010), there are several environmental properties affecting storm intensification: vertical shear and seasurface temperature (SST) are additional effects that may be influencing the statistics.
+Since SST typically increases as the latitude decreases, the question arises as to whether this effect might overwhelm the effects discussed by Smith et al. (2015a) in relation to the observations.
+To address this question, we seek here to isolate and quantify the effect of SST on the rate of intensification of storms in relation to the effect of changing the latitude.